exekube/exekube/README.md

 ## Introduction

 Exekube is an experimental declarative framework for administering and using Kubernetes clusters.
+Read about the motivations behind this project: <https://github.com/ilyasotkov/learning-kubernetes/blob/develop/labs/intro/goals-and-principles.md>

 ### Technology stack

-- Docker and Docker Compose
+- Docker and Docker Compose on the client side
-- Terraform
+- Terraform and HCL (HashiCorp Language)
-- Google Cloud SDK (support for AWS-EKS and Azure-AKS in the future?)
+- Google Cloud SDK (support for AWS and Azure in the future?)
 - Kubernetes
 - Helm